Cataract Surgery Overview

 In some cases, the eye tissue that is behind the IOL may become cloudy and blur your vision.
 This condition is called an after-cataract.
 An after-cataract may develop anywhere from a few months to years after you have your cataract surgery.

 An after-cataract may be treated with a laser.
-An experience eye doctor uses a laser to make a tiny hole in the eye tissue behind the lens to let light pass through.
+An experienced eye doctor uses a laser to make a tiny hole in the eye tissue behind the lens to let light pass through.
 This outpatient procedure is called a YAG laser capsulotomy.
 It is painless.
 In rare cases, this procedure will result in increased eye pressure or other eye problems.
 As a precaution, your eye doctor may give you eye drops to lower your eye pressure before or after the procedure.